-The Co-ordinating Programme Manager may require that an appeal be conducted in respect of any review.
+The National Programme Co-ordinator may require that an appeal be conducted in respect of any review.

 Procedure to Be Followed to Request an Appeal:

 - a) A request for an appeal must be received by the Chief Executive not later than the date specified in the letter notifying the apprentice of the decision of the review. - b) Only a written request for an appeal made on the Apprentice Appeal Form and signed by the person concerned will be considered.